uikit/uikit-site/docs/pages/dropnav.md

 <p class="uk-text-lead">Create dropdown menus for any navigation.</p>

 The Dropnav component initializes all dropdowns in navigation with the same options, so they don't have to be initialized individually.
 All dropdowns within the dropnav are aim-aware.
 This means the dropdowns stay open as long as the mouse pointer moves towards the dropdown.
-An additional delay ensures that dropdowns stay open even if the mouse pointer moves in another direction.
+An additional delay ensures that dropdowns stay open even if the mouse pointer shortly moves in another direction.
 In hover mode dropdowns close immediately if another menu item is hovered.

 ## Usage